CompPhyloLSU-Spr21/BayesianInference/README.md

 # Bayesian Inference

-This repository stores example code and exercises related to Markov chains.
+This repository stores example code and exercises related to Bayesian inference.